-With port stops in charming, snow-topped, and naturally stunning spots like Ny-Alesund, Spitsbergen, Norway – Akureyri, and Iceland, there are plenty of incredible sites to see.
+With port stops in charming, snow-topped, and naturally stunning spots like Ny-Alesund, Spitsbergen, Norway – Akureyri, and Iceland, there are plenty of incredible sites to see in the Arctic.

 Here are a few of our favorites:

 A fjord is a narrow, deep inlet that allows the sea – and your cruise ship – to sneak between two high cliffs.
 They’re rather common in areas like Iceland and Norway, where glaciers carved deep valleys into what eventually became the ocean floor.
 These days, fjords are breathtaking examples of what Mother Nature is capable of creating.
 Liefdefjord goes by many different names, but whatever you choose to call it, the walls of ice and brilliant reflective qualities of the crystal clear surrounding water are nothing short of awesome.

 The Northern Lights, also known as the Aurora Borealis, are a naturally occurring phenomenon that results from the reaction between electrically charged solar particles and the earth’s atmosphere.
 The lights are best seen above the magnetic poles (both north and south) and they can range in shade from red to yellow, to green to blue and even a striking violet.
 The lights take many different shapes, as well; at times they illuminate the sky with almost an eerie glow while at other times they streak like neon fingers across the sky, making laser-like shapes and leaving vivid curtains of color in their wake.